jacksunny2020/smssender/README.md

 # smssender
-template-based sms send ,default to use aliyun sms service
+template-based sms send plugin for laravel 5.4+,default to use aliyun sms service

 # pre-condition
 config service provider and the config file according to https://github.com/skychf/aliyunmns